thosgood/this-weeks-finds/markdown/101-151/week105.md

 So we can think of O(0) as sitting inside O(1), which sits inside O(2), which sits inside O(3), which sits inside O(4), and so on!
 Let's do that.
 Then let's just take the *union* of all these guys, and we get...
-O(∞)!
+O(\infty)!
 This is the group of rotations, together with reflections, in infinite dimensions.

 (Now if you know your math, or you read ["Week 82"](#week82),